Marine Conservation Volunteer Program in Trinidad and Tobago

 We ask that you arrive at A.N.R.
 Robinson International Airport the Sunday prior to your start date.
 Your airport pickup is included in your program fee, and the local team can provide a pickup anytime on Sunday.
 The airport is approximately 15 minutes from the volunteer accommodation.

 Orientation is provided by our Trinidad and Tobago team and begins first thing Monday morning.
 Orientation covers everything you need to know for your volunteer program in Trinidad and Tobago – an introduction to the country, Trinidad and Tobago customs, rules and expectations, safety, travel opportunities in Trinidad and Tobago, and an introduction to your project and placement.
-The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socializing.
+The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socialising.

 Your volunteer placement will begin the following day (Tuesday).